nci-hcmi-catalog/portal/README.md

 ### Environment Configuration

 All 3 of the HCMI applications require a `.env` file with configurable environment variables filled out before running the application.
 At the root level of each application (`/ui`, `/cms`, `/api`) there is a `.env.schema` file which lists the environment variables used in the application.
-Copy eacg schema file to the same location renamed `.env` and fill in the relevant details before running the quick start.
+Copy each schema file to the same location renamed `.env` and fill in the relevant details before running the quick start.

 #### Configuration for Scripts/PM2